 4 hours credit.
-Prerequisites: MUS 3544 or equivalent and consent of instructor.
+Prerequisites: MUS 3543 or MUS 3544 or equivalent and consent of instructor.
 Limited to students accepted to upper-division standing in the performance emphasis of the Bachelor of Music degree program.
+Concurrent enrollment in an assigned University ensemble is required.